chanedwin/pydistinct/README.md

 # Pydistinct - Estimators for distinct values in population from a sample

-This package provides statistical estimators to predict a population's total number of distinct values from a sample sequence - given a sample of n values with only d distinct values from a population N, predict the total number of distinct values D that exists in the population.
+This package provides statistical estimators to predict a population's total number of distinct values from a sample sequence - given a sample sequence of n values with only d distinct values, predict the total number of distinct values D that exists in the population N.

 Sample use cases :
 * estimating the number of unique insects in a population from a field sample